 We have made adjustments to our program courses and have listed those details in our Course Descriptions here: Practical Nurse Catalog Year 2016.

-The PN program starts with the new Orientation to Practical Nursing will be an 8 week course that will meet at the DATC two to three times per week.
-This orientation course will start in June and October each year.
+The PN program starts with the new Orientation to Practical Nursing will be a 6-8 week course that will meet at the DATC two to three times a week.
+This orientation course will start in February, July, and October each year.

 Theory courses for the program start in January, May, and August, after completing Orientation to Practical Nursing, and are held on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 2:30 p.m.
 There may be some skills labs or pass-offs that will keep you after class until 4:30 p.m.
 Clinical courses are held on Thursdays and Fridays.
 The exact hours of your clinical courses will depend on which hospital you are assigned, but they are typically 8-12 hours long.
 Nursing students are expected to attend all these hours.
 No part-time or evening hours are available at this time.

 Yes.
 A current Certified Nursing Assistant (CNA) state certification is required before the first day of the Practical Nurse program, even if you have other medical certifications.

 Yes.
 We require official (sealed) transcripts with each new application.
 We will also accept an electronic copy of your official transcripts from schools that offer that service.
 Transcripts must be sent from each college the applicant has attended.
 High school transcripts do not need to be sent if you have more than 15 college credits completed.
 Please consult WSU about evaluating your international transcripts.